 Imagine if you will a fall garden, with its welcoming path, enchanting colors and the glisten of a recent rain on the leaves.
 Fall is 100% my favorite time of year.
 As our family makes plans to gather for the holiday season, I like to prepare the garden so that it looks complementary to both the weather and the decorations to come.

-Whether you have a Halloween party and thanksgiving dinner planned, or if you simply want to prepare your space to sip a pumpkin spice latte in and feel that’s weather weather coming on.
+Whether you have a Halloween party and thanksgiving dinner planned, or if you simply want to prepare your space to sip a pumpkin spice latte in and feel that fall weather coming on.
 Our essential fall garden preparation tips will set you up for success.

 1. Remove Weeds